who-biz/verus-pbaas/README.md

 Defines a separate blockchain for gateway conversions named `Cashier.chipstensec`

-- `"gatewayconverterissuance":1000000`
+- `"gatewayconverterissuance":100000`

-Specifies that our final 1 million `chipstensec` supply will be issued through the gateway converter, for a max supply of 21 million coins.
+Specifies that our final 100,000 `chipstensec` supply will be issued through the gateway converter, for a max supply of 21 million coins.

-- `"currencies":["vrsctest","nexus","BTC","chipstensec"]`
+- `"currencies":["vrsctest","kmd","chipstensec"]`

 Specifies a basket of currencies backing our gateway issuance.

-- `"initialcontributions":[1000,2300,1.9,0]`
+- `"initialcontributions":[1000,90,0]`

 Specifies amounts of backing currencies to contribute on launch of gateway from our `chipstensec@` identity address.

-- `"initialsupply":4000`
+- `"initialsupply":3000`

-1:1 backing against `vrsctest` amount of 1000 in a basket of 4 currencies
+1:1 backing against `vrsctest` amount of 1000 in a basket of 3 currencies

 <h3 id="chaingen-fund">Step 1: Send VRSCTEST, and Basket currencies to identity address</h3>